Appendix 2 – The Poems

 her sole sanctity.
 Be wary of whiskey, though, widows

 who covet sobriety.
-Her shame was vast enough
+Her chagrin,

-to thus dismiss me.
+vast enough to dismiss me.

 You saw me, my friend: not as hunger sees body,